yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 # Overview

 In this article, we think about how to package a simple web application consist of Spring Boot and SPA.
-SPA framework can build artifacts as some static resources and that is packaged within the Jar file
+SPA framework can build source codes as some static resources and that is packaged within the Jar file.

 |Category|Frontend|Backend|Note|
 |-|-|-|-|